olets/ScreenshotFrames/README.md

 		<img ... />
 	</div>

 where "framename" is descriptive of the frame (e.g. `.screenshot-ipad`).

+(Of course you can also use the unminified stylesheets, but really they're just included for Bower support.)

 #### Restrictions